 Hanging out at the True/False Film Festival.

 I’m a trained journalist and spent 25 years on the staff of Woodcrest Chapel using my relational, strategic, and communication skills to help people take the next step in their spiritual journey.
-I’ve also been a freelance writer for COMO Living and Columbia Business Times the last two years.
+I’ve also been a freelance writer for COMO Living and Columbia Business Times since 2015.